 40 Hereford is located on the SE corner of Commonwealth and Hereford, with 32 Hereford to the north, across Commonwealth, 46 Hereford to the south, across Alley 431, 308 Commonwealth to the east, and 314 Commonwealth to the west, across Hereford.

-Francis Sargent is shown as the owner of 40 Hereford on the original building permit application, dated March 9, 1886, and on the final building inspection report, dated September 22, 1887 (both of which show it as 42 Hereford; bound with the building inspection report, located in the Boston Public Library’s Arts Department, is a water-damaged floor plan of the first floor).
-Jane W. Sargent is shown as the owner on the 1888, 1898, 1908, 1917, and 1928 Bromley maps.
+Francis Sargent is shown as the owner of 40 Hereford on the original building permit application, dated March 9, 1886, and on the final building inspection report, dated September 22, 1887 (both of which show the address as 42 Hereford).
+Bound with the building inspection report, located in the Boston Public Library’s Arts Department, is a water-damaged floor plan for the first floor.

 During the 1889-1890 winter season, the Sargents were living elsewhere and 40 Hereford was the home of Robert Chamblet Hooper and his wife, Helen Angier (Ames) Hooper.
 They had lived at 183 Commonwealth in 1889.